loiclefevre/dragon/README.md

 ```
  # DEFAULT profile (case sensitive), you can define others: ASHBURN_REGION or TEST_ENVIRONMENT
  # You can choose a profile using the -profile command line argument
+ # WARNING: any property not defined inside the selected profile will use the one from the DEFAULT profile
+ #          if found, hence the name of the profile: DEFAULT :)
 [DEFAULT]

  # OCID of the user connecting to Oracle Cloud Infrastructure APIs.
 To get the value, see: